RakhithJK/dbeaver-dbeaver-wiki/How-to-Import-License.md

 Subscription license requires an internet access on the workstation for the first activation and each prolongation.

-If you try to import Subscription license the following error can appear:
+If you do not have an active internet connection or work behind a corporate firewall while importing the Subscription license, the following error can appear:

 *Invalid subscription*